-GAS TECHNOLOGIES SEGMENT - SIGNIFICANT IMPACTS ON OPERATING INCOME FOR THE THREE MONTHS ENDED MARCH 31, 2005 COMPARED WITH 2004:
+GAS TECHNOLOGIES SEGMENT - SIGNIFICANT IMPACTS ON OPERATING INCOME FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2005 COMPARED WITH THE SAME 2004 PERIODS:

-- Operating income decreased in the first quarter of 2005 compared with the same period of 2004, due mainly to decreased volume for propane tanks and valves. - As expected, the propane business had decreased revenues and operating income in the first quarter of 2005 when compared with the first quarter of 2004.
-As indicated last year, there was increased demand for propane tanks in the first quarter of 2004 driven by customers accelerating purchases in anticipation of future price increases due to higher steel prices. - Decreased demand for certain valves negatively impacted operating income in the first quarter of 2005 compared with the same period of 2004.
+- o Operating income decreased in the second quarter and first half of 2005 compared with the same periods of 2004, due mainly to increased costs and inventory reduction initiatives in the valves business and decreased volume for propane tanks (due to customers accelerating purchases in the first half of 2004 to avoid price increases). - o As expected, the propane business had decreased revenues and operating income in the second quarter and first six months of 2005 when compared with the same 2004 periods.
+As indicated last year, there was increased demand for propane tanks in the first half of 2004 driven by customers accelerating purchases in anticipation of future price increases due to higher steel prices. - o Increased costs and product mix in the valves business negatively impacted operating income in the first six months of 2005 compared with the same period of 2004.
 A strategic action plan is being implemented to improve the results of the valves business.
-This plan is further discussed in the Outlook, Trends and Strategies section. - The international businesses, in both Asia and Europe, contributed significantly to the increased performance of the cryogenics business - during the first quarter of 2005 compared with the first quarter of 2004.
-Higher volume for industrial cylinders was due to increased demand and selling price increases. - Foreign currency translation in the first of quarter 2005 did not have a material impact on operating income for this Segment compared with the first quarter of 2004.
+This plan is further discussed in the Outlook, Trends and Strategies section. - o The international businesses, in both Asia and Europe, contributed significantly to the increased performance of the cryogenics business during the first half of 2005 compared with the first half of 2004. - Higher revenue for industrial cylinders was due to increased demand and selling price increases. - Foreign currency translation in the first half of 2005 did not have a material impact on operating income for this Segment compared with the first half of 2004.